VampZie/NGS-Data-Analysis/rna-seq-pipeline/scripts/04_Alignment.md

-# 🧬 Step 04: Alignment Using HISAT2
+khud h# 🧬 Step 04: Alignment Using HISAT2

 ## 🎯 Why Do We Do It?
 Alignment is a **critical step** in RNA-seq and DNA-seq workflows where sequencing reads are mapped to a reference genome.
 This allows us to identify where each read originated from, enabling downstream analysis like gene expression quantification and variant discovery.